markh-de/KiVar/README.md

 #### Using the KiVar Command Line Application

-The KiVar CLI application uses the same KiVar backend as the plugin, but a different user interface.
+The KiVar CLI application uses the same KiVar processing engine as the plugin, but a different user interface.
 Also, the CLI app manipulates existing `.kicad_pcb` files (which must not be opened in another application).

 For usage information and available commands and options, run: